Global FieldID

 The Global FieldID product aims to have a complete set of boundaries for each country it covers.

-However, we will soon introduce the capability for users of the GFID product to create field IDs by submitting boundaries from anywhere in the world, even without having done the rollout for that country.
+Furthermore, it is also possible to create field IDs by submitting boundaries from anywhere in the world, even without having done the rollout for that country.
+The user can either draw their field boundary on the map or upload a JSON file directly to the GFID user interface.

 arrow